PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 ```
 {: .source}

-The prompt changes to indicate that you are interacting with a shell inside the container environment:
+The prompt changes to `Singularity>` to indicate that you are interacting with a shell inside the container environment:

 ```text
 Singularity>